max-alletsee/rstudio-themes/README.md

 If you would like to learn more about how to create custom themes for RStudio, please see the [RStudio theme creation website](https://rstudio.github.io/rstudio-extensions/rstudio-theme-creation.html).

+You can find [here](https://github.com/max-alletsee/rstudio-themes/blob/master/data/rstudio_themes.csv) a CSV file, also including links to screenshots if available (*currently including only light themes, will be expanded gradually*).

 ## How to install/use custom themes

 RStudio supports custom themes in version 1.20 or higher.
 Themes can be installed via Tools - Global Options - Appearance - Add Theme.
 Once a theme is installed, the theme name will appear in the theme list and it can be activated by simply clicking on it.